JoseVL92/sqlalchemy_multiconnector/README.md

-# sqlalchemy-connector
+# sqlalchemy-multiconnector
 Easy python SQLAlchemy connector for SQL Databases (sqlite, postgresql and mysql).
-Support Multi-tenancy with multiple databases and/or multiple schemas
+Support multi-tenancy with multiple databases and/or multiple schemas